 Apart from the laboratory in Week 2, all laboratories in the course are assessed within the lab itself.
-Each of the five assessed labs contributes 5% to your overall mark, but is worth much more in the confidence that it can build and the understanding it can impart.

-It is essential that you complete the laboratory preparation before coming to the lab.
+Each of the five assessed labs contributes 5lt is essential that you complete the laboratory preparation before coming to the lab.
 The laboratories in this course are not "demonstrations."
 Instead they are design exercises, where you design a solution to a problem, implement it and explore the behaviour of your solution.
 This means that you need to create and test most, if not all of your solution before coming to the laboratory.
 In doing this, you will typically find the need to revise your lecture notes to deepen your understanding of the topic that is covered by the laboratory.
 This is intended and it is expected that you can demonstrate familiarity with all the relevant lecture material while being assessed.